Troy Lyndon

-Troy A. Lyndon (born November 29, 1964, in New York, NY) is an entrepreneur, game developer, and business coach.
+Troy A. Lyndon (born November 29, 1964, in New York, NY) is an American entrepreneur, game developer, and business coach.

 Early life

 Troy Lyndon is the son of Jacquie Edelen, a retired HR professional and David Lyndon, a former Marine, retired Aegis Program Director and Sea-sparrow Program Director.
 Adopted by David, Troy was 6 years old.

 Career

 At age 13, Troy Lyndon followed in his father's engineering footsteps by starting to develop, Space Voyager, Great Wave and Space Quest, a published video game series for the TRS-80.
 Encouraged by his childhood friend, David Jennings, he later created or worked on games for the TRS-80, Commodore 64, Macintosh, IBM PC, Sega Genesis, SNES, iOS and Android platforms.

-With co-developers Scott Maxwell and Yves Lempereur, he co-authored the Atari to Commodore 64 game adaptations of Time Runner, Snokie, and Flak.
+With co-developers Scott Maxwell and Yves Lempereur, he co-authored the Atari 8-bit computer to Commodore 64 adaptations of Time Runner, Snokie, and Flak.

 Lyndon completed the Commodore 64 version of Lost Tomb for Datasoft and created the Commodore 64 version of Mr. Do! from the ground up, both consumer adaptations of coin-op arcade games.

 Lyndon began his career as a simulated sprite driver developer for the Macintosh version of Star League Baseball, which was later acquired by Activision.
 Even after the Activision acquisition, GameStar programming continued, and Lyndon went on to develop Star Rank Boxing; Barry McGuigan World Championship Boxing, and GBA Championship Basketball: Two-on-Two.
 He also worked on the video game adaptation of Howard the Duck.

 Lyndon secured a 15-title contract with Capcom to provide a variety of coin-op games to the Commodore 64 and new IBM PC platforms.
 Street Fighter, Sarge, Speed Rumbler, Hat Trick, Bionic Commando, Ghosts 'n Goblins, Side Arms, and Tiger Road were among the games released.
 With Christopher Riggs, Lyndon co-founded Pacific Dataworks International.

 Lyndon began working on original games with Michael Knox, a co-developer.
 They secured a deal with DataEast to create PC versions of ABC's Monday Night Football and Dream Team Basketball.

 While President of Park Place Productions, one of Lyndon's most notable achievements was as the lead designer/developer of the world's first 3D version of the award-winning video game, John Madden Football.
 Since that time, Electronic Arts has continued to publish sequel and derivative versions of John Madden Football video games, which have generated $4 billion over more than 25 years.